rse/rundown/README.md

 ----------------

-The design of **Rundown** strictly followed the following particular design criterias, driven by the experiences and demands in the *msg Filmstudio* of Dr. Ralf S. Engelschall:
+The design of **Rundown** strictly followed the following particular design criterias, driven by the experiences and demands at the *msg Filmstudio* of the author *Dr. Ralf S. Engelschall*:

 - **Input**:
     - **Collaborative Input Editing**: